pakinsa/DevOps_Project/13.Ansible Dynamic Assignments (Include) and Community Roles/Readme.md

     ansible-galaxy role install geerlingguy.mysql    : To install ansible role that installs mysql from geerlingguy

     sudo mv geerlingguy.mysql/ mysql         : move all content to new directory called  mysql.
-It renames the folder to mysql
+It creates the folder by itself

     ansible-galaxy role install geerlingguy.nginx

-    sudo mv geerlingguy.nginx/ nginx_lb           : move all content to new directory called  nginx_lb.
-It renames the folder to nginx_lb
+    sudo mv geerlingguy.nginx/ nginx           : move all content to new directory called  nginx_lb.
+It creates the folder by itself

     ansible-galaxy role install geerlingguy.apache

-    sudo mv geerlingguy.apache/ apache_webs     : move all content to new directory called  apache_webs.
-It renames the folder to apache_webs
+    sudo mv geerlingguy.apache/ apache    : move all content to new directory called  apache.
+It creates the folder by itself